SaicharanN/start/point-to-point-dumbbell.rst

 do we "escape" any data.

 PointToPointDumbbellHelper has the following variables in as it's attributes :
-* m_leftLeaf               - a NodeContainer stores Left Leaf nodes
+* leftLeaf               - a NodeContainer stores Left Leaf nodes
 *  m_leftLeafDevices        - a NetDeviceContainer stores Left Leaf NetDevices
 *  m_rightLeaf              - a NodeContainer stores Right Leaf nodes
 *  m_rightLeafDevices       - a NetDeviceContainer stores Right Leaf NetDevices